What is MRI?

 - For certain scans you have the opportunity to go in “feet first” with a portion of your body outside of the modality.

 - You will hear loud tapping or thumping during the exam.
-Earplugs or earphones may be provided to you by the MRI center.
+Earplugs or earphones will be provided.

 - You may feel warmth in the area being examined.
 This is normal.